madfish-solutions/templewallet-extension/docs/README.md

 # Documentation

-This doc describes how Thanos Wallet works internally.
+This doc describes how Temple Wallet works internally.

 ## Architecture